mukhou/SpringBoot_Mongodb/README.md

 **Notes**
-In deployment-definition.yml file, we need to set the env variable for spring data mongo db host to that of the mongo db service created, similar to how we did for dockerizing the app.
+In deployment-definition.yml file, we need to set the env variable for spring data mongo db host to that of the mongo db service created, similar to how we did in docker-compose.yml file for dockerizing the app(if using that approach).